 Not only does it not interest them, but they have NO interest in pursuing the subject they’re learning about.

-Being forced to go to school to sit in a class learning about topics that have little interest to you, is bound to suck the creativity, drive, and passion for learning out of your soul.
+Being forced to go school to sit in a class, learning about topics that have little interest to you, is bound to suck the creativity, drive, and passion for learning out of your soul.

 Some will call that “discipline”, but I call that foolish.

 Life’s too long to spend your time on things that bore you to DEATH.

 Parents, teachers and society is to blame for this.